 We are excited to be using Apologia for our Botany curriculum this homeschool year.
-In this post, we will share with you how we are incorporating the awesome Apologia Curriculum Botany Lapbook Set from A Journey Through Learning Lapbooks.

 Take a look at how I am planning on using these Botany projects for kids this year to keep learning fun!